haminic/vscode-vim-wrapped/README.md

 ## ▸ About 📖

 This is a Visual Studio Code extension adding proper line-wrapped motions.
-Note that this is hacky, and this hack have already been addressed in (VS Code Vim)[https://marketplace.visualstudio.com/items?itemName=vscodevim.vim]'s GitHub discussion page.
+Note that this is hacky, and this hack have already been addressed in [VS Code Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim)'s GitHub discussion page.

 Note that in addition to just implementing the hack, because I'm Thai, I also made it so that it takes into account the zero-width diacritics when calculating the visual columns to go to.